 Other writing and research:

 A frequent writer and commentator on current American foreign and domestic policy, U.S. interventions abroad, and on historical insights regarding contemporary political challenges and changes, Dr. Nichols is keenly interested in the role of ideas in international relations.
 Nichols has presented papers and published articles and opinion pieces in academic journals and newspapers on subjects including U.S. engagement with the world, transnationalism, the Spanish-American War, race and segregation, international pacifism, WWI, progressivism, pluralism, trans-Atlantic liberal reform, U.S.-Latin American relations, neutrality laws, ethics and foreign policy, the Monroe Doctrine, the Cold War, the War Powers Act, privacy and intelligence imperatives, open diplomacy, the philosophy of history, deliberative democracy, anti-imperialism, interwar American political economy, media influences on U.S. politics, religion and secular thought, and the relationship between ideology and foreign policy.
 Nichols also is a specialist on religion and American politics and foreign policy, with an emphasis on secularization and the rise of the so-called “nones” (non-religious identifiers) in U.S. history.

-Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), as an appointed official society blogger and serves on the William Appleman Williams Fellowship Committee and the 2014 SHAFR Conference Program Committee, the Society for U.S. Intellectual History (S-USIH), as a member of the 2013 USIH Conference Program Committee, and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), on the Journal of the Gilded Age and Progressive Era Article Awards Committee, as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.
+An award-winning teacher as well as scholar, Nichols is dedicated to bringing his scholarly work to wide public audiences.
+He is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), as an appointed official society blogger and serves on the William Appleman Williams Fellowship Committee and the 2014 SHAFR Conference Program Committee, the Society for U.S. Intellectual History (S-USIH), as a member of the 2013 USIH Conference Program Committee, and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), on the Journal of the Gilded Age and Progressive Era Article Awards Committee, as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.
 Nichols studied at Harvard College, Wesleyan University, and the University of Virginia, where he received his M.A. and Ph.D. in History.
 Before coming to OSU Nichols was Andrew W. Mellon Postdoctoral Fellow in the History Department at the University of Pennsylvania and was Postdoctoral Fellow in U.S. History at the Institute for Advanced Studies in Culture at the University of Virginia.